A Study of Elegance #1 Effortlessness

 That standard is harder to meet, because it requires not only sensitivity to form, but sensitivity to context.
 Not only the ability to make something coherent, but the judgment to know where that coherence will hold.

 Which is where the next question begins.
-Because elegance doesn’t start with what we design.
+Elegance doesn’t start with what we design.
 It starts with where that design has to live.